 Ten-year-old Ada lives in London at the beginning of World War 2 with her mother and younger brother.
 Her mother is ashamed of Ada’s club foot, so Ada is neglected and abused – she is never allowed to go outside, for example.
 When her younger brother is shipped out of London to live in the countryside, Ada sneaks out and joins him.

 In the countryside, she experiences a whole new life and new experiences.
 The two siblings are taken in by an older woman, learn to read, and care for horses.
 Watching Ada gain confidence, battle the trauma of her childhood, and develop her personality was really sweet and rewarding.

 9. The War I Finally Won, by Kimberly Brubaker Bradley

 The sequel to “The War That Saved My Life,” this continues Ada’s story.
-I don’t want to give anything away, but I’ll say that in this book Ada navigates new friendships and the increasing difficulties of World War 2.
+I don’t want to give anything away, but I’ll say that in this book Ada navigates new friendships and the increasing difficulties of World War 2, and was very good.

 10. The Lost Queen, by Signe Pike

 Languoreth, and to some extent, her twin brother Lailoken, the man who some think inspired the legend of Merlin, are the main characters in this middle ages story set in Scotland (so, not an exactly an English novel, but… I’m still including it).